Gift Icon

 Freight forwarding is simply the coordination and shipment of goods from one place to another using multiple transportation modes.

-A logistics company, on the other hand, provides a complete range of supply chain solutions that manage the movement of goods throughout the entire lifecycle.
+A logistics company, on the contrary, provides a complete range of supply chain solutions that manage the movement of goods throughout the entire lifecycle.

 What Is the Difference between NVOCC and VOCC?